LazySpongie/OutfitXMLConverter/README.md

 # Project Zomboid Outfit XML Converter
-A python script for clothing modders that can convert clothing.xml into a readable format so that changes can be made more easily and then converted back.
+A python script for clothing modders that makes editing zombie outfits easier.

-The script reads the guids and item names from fileGuidTable.xml and will also tell you if any items in the outfit xml are missing from fileGuidTable.

 ## Features
+- Convert_To_Readable.bat saves a copy of clothing.xml with item guids replaced by item names as clothing_readable.xml

+- Convert_To_ClothingXML.bat updates clothing.xml with any changes made to clothing_readable.xml

-- Convert the guids in clothing.xml to item names and save it as clothing_readable.xml.
+- The script reads from the fileGuidTable.xml in your mod folder to match the names and guids of each item

-- Convert the item names in clothing_readable.xml to guids and save the changes to clothing.xml.
+- The script will also let you know if any items in the outfits file are missing from your mods fileGuidTable.xml

 ## Usage
 - [Install Python](https://www.python.org/downloads/).